felias-fogg/dw-link/docs/troubleshooting.md

 ### Problem: When stopping the program with Ctrl-C (or with the stop button), you get the message *Cannot remove breakpoints because program is no longer writable.*

-The reason is most probably that the communication connection to the target system has been lost ([see above](#lost)).
+The reason is most probably that the communication connection to the target system has been lost.

 ### Problem: When trying to start execution with the `run` command, GDB stops with an internal error